fusionjs/fusionjs.github.io/documentation/docs/core-concepts/anatomy-of-a-request.md

 ### Declaring logic after render

 At this point, the request has almost completed.
 A plugin can define any actions to take _after_ the render by adding code to after the `next()` call in the `middleware` function.
+For example, you could measure how long a particular render took or setup an expensive object and clean it up after render.

 This is more of an advanced feature so for more information on how this works, see the complete [Plugins](/docs/references/creating-a-plugin) reference.

 ## Learning curve